seven5/seven5.github.io/tutorial.md

 it is *always* safe to delete the Godeps directory and "try again" with "godep save" if something gets messed up in your project.

-> Yes, it's a pain in the tutorial but in steady state on a real project
+> Yes, it's a pain in the tutorial but in steady state, on a real project,
 > this issue only comes up when you are changing the versions of dependent
 > libraries.
 In that case, the clear separation of staging is a win.